-The Hui are the second largest minority group in China, with a population of 11.4 million.1 Although this is greater than the population of Portugal, the Hui are an unfamiliar group to most outside of China.
+The Hui are the second largest minority group in China, with a population of 11.4 million.
+Although this is greater than the population of Portugal, the Hui are an unfamiliar group to most outside of China.
 Yet over centuries, they have persisted in maintaining distinct communities and practices centered around Islam while residing throughout nearly every region of China.
-A few ethnically distinct Muslim groups in China are also classified as Hui by the Chinese government.

-This Hui Muslim identity has been characterized by Chinese authorities as a threat to be resolved through forcible assimilation.
+It is this distinct Hui identity that Chinese authorities have identified as a threat to be resolved through forcible assimilation.
 Hui have long navigated as minorities under the Chinese Communist Party's governance model, and the period of social and market opening through the 2010s brought relatively greater freedom.
 Hui community members were able to openly participate in mosque communities, Arabic schools, and private worship, albeit under restrictions facilitated by Party liaisons.
-Meanwhile, Hui and other Muslim entrepreneurs were encouraged to develop business and tourism connections with the wider Muslim world as part of the Belt and Road Initiative.
+Meanwhile, Hui entrepreneurs were encouraged to develop business and tourism connections with the wider Muslim world as part of the Belt and Road Initiative.